bananaNuggets75/gadgetheadz/README.md

-## Compiled web based school works
+## Compiled Web-Based School Works

-This Repository is composed of uni school activities which is uploaded soley for sharing.
+This repository is composed of university school activities, uploaded solely for sharing.

-Simple Website for one of my University's Subject (Final Project)
+### Project 1: Simple Website

-- This project is a basic website developed using HTML, CSS, and a little bit of JavaScript.
+- A basic website developed using HTML, CSS, and a bit of JavaScript.
+- Created as a final project for one of my university subjects.

+### Project 2: Resume

+- A resume built using Bootstrap.
+- Showcases a modern and responsive design with easy customization options.

-Future Plans:
+### Future Plans:

 - Implement a database to store and manage data efficiently.
-- Add more interactive features and content to enhance user engagement
+- Add more interactive features and content to enhance user engagement.

-Bootstrap
+- Expand the resume project with additional templates and components.